cca/moodle-backups/readme.md

 install_packages apt-transport-https ca-certificates gnupg curl echo "deb https://packages.cloud.google.com/apt cloud-sdk main" | tee -a /etc/apt/sources.list.d/google-cloud-sdk.list curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | tee /usr/share/keyrings/cloud.google.gpg
-apt-key add /usr/share/keyrings/cloud.google.gpg
-install_packages google-cloud-cli
-gcloud auth activate-service-account --key-file /bitnami/moodledata/key.json
+apt-key add /usr/share/keyrings/cloud.google.gpg # TODO apt-key is deprecated install_packages google-cloud-cli gcloud auth activate-service-account --key-file /bitnami/moodledata/key.json
 ```

-Finally, to take advantage of speedier composite uploads, you'll need to edit the service account's .boto file (located somewhere under /.config/gcloud/legacy_credentials/) to add the properties described in the "gsutil composite objects & CRC Mod" section below.
+To take advantage of speedier composite uploads, we might need to edit the service account's .boto file (possibly located under /root/.config/gcloud/legacy_credentials/) to add the properties described in the "gsutil composite objects & CRC Mod" section below.
+The last time I installed `gcloud`, this did not require any extra steps, however.
 The SA has Storage Object Admin permission on the course archive bucket in order to take advantage of composite uploads.

-Once ready, run onpodproc.sh on the container.
+Once ready, edit the `SEMESTER` variable at the top and then run onpodproc.sh on the container.
 It backs up 5 courses (or `./onpodproc N` to backup N at a time) from the list of IDs in ids.csv and writes to a log file.

-It's best to delete the service account key (IAM > Service Accounts > moodle-backups > Manage Keys) when backups are done and to create a new key for the next time we need to backup courses.
+It's best to delete the service account key (`rm /bitnami/moodledata/key.json` and IAM > Service Accounts > moodle-backups > Manage Keys) when backups are done and to create a new key the next time we backup courses.

 ### Via laptop

-This method is a little easier to manage but introduces an extra network transfer (pod -> laptop -> storage instead of pod -> storage) and tends to be _much_ slower when running over a consumer internet connection with mediocre upload speeds.
+This method is a little easier to manage but introduces an extra network transfer (pod -> laptop -> storage instead of pod -> storage) and is _much_ slower when running over a consumer internet connection with mediocre upload speeds.

 - run the included proc.fish script to iterate over ids.csv, its steps are
   - `./backup mk 1234` backup a course